stefangrotz/husqvarna-embroidery-cards/README.md

 |  all | Basic stitches (see obove)  |
 | 1,2,3,4 (basic card upside down)  |  leaves and hearts |
 |   |   |

+## How to recreate the cards
+Right now I am working with cuppoard and a sissior, but I hope I will improve my approach over time.